rightpapi/nitremia.gg/README.md

-# Lithium Hub
+# Nitremia.gg

-Lithium Hub is a private, multi-instance script execution framework optimized for performance, security, and seamless deployment.
+Nitremia.gg is a private, multi-instance script execution framework optimized for performance, security, and seamless deployment.

 ---